oskarrough/webhealer/docs/coding-style.md

-## Types
+- Prettier preferences: tabs, single colon, no bracket spacing, no semis.
+- Only add comments when the code isn't obvious

-While we do use typescript sparingly.
+- Types: While we do use typescript sparingly.
 Rely on infered types where possible.
 Do not obsess over linting.
 Do not use TS enums.

 ## Direct Property Access